danieltebor/cs3642-assignment-two/README.md

 The state of the 3x3 grid of numbers is stored in a 3x3 matrix of unsigned integers.
 A 1D array could have also been used, but a 3x3 matrix is easier to visualize and is barely slower.
 The depth field tracks how many parents the node has and is important for tracking how far down the search tree the node is.
 The heuristic is used for search algorithms such as A*.
 The parent pointer is useful for tracing the found goal state back to the root (start state).

 ### Random start state
-To generate a random start state, the goal state is randomly scrambled by choosing a random move 10000 times.
-This is done to garuntee that the generated start state can be solved.
+To generate a random start state, the goal state is randomly scrambled by choosing a random move 10,000 times.
+This is done to guarantee that the generated start state can be solved.
 Not all start states can reach the goal state.
-The start state is wrapped in a node that will serve as the root in the search algorithms.
+The start state is wrapped in a node that will serve as the root of the search algorithms.

 ```c
 Node* generate_random_start_node() {